 UX Designer

 Product design is one of the essential stages of the product development lifecycle.
 User experience plays a crucial role in the success of both the project and the product.
-The product team must consider customer feedback, preferences, behavior, and requests to create a great product.
+To create a great product, the design team must consider customer feedback, preferences, behavior, and requests.
 User experience is a rather broad concept that includes several key characteristics: convenience, comprehensibility, intuitiveness, usefulness, and accessibility.
-Product teams focus a lot of effort on getting the desired product.
+Innovation teams focus a lot of effort on getting the desired product.

 QA Tester

-More recently, the quality assurance (QA) tester position was considered optional and was not included in the product team – only at the separate request of the product managers.
-Today, product management necessarily takes into account the time for checking and testing the product.
+More recently, the quality assurance (QA) tester position was considered optional and was not included in the team – only at the separate request of the product managers.
+Today, product management necessarily considers the time for checking and testing the product.

 Depending on the complexity of the task, the chosen methodology, and the project's specifics, the QA tester can check the product several times in search of errors and bugs.
 It is the quality assurance that ensures high quality and tremendous customer satisfaction.